henatic/henatic/README.md

 </div>
 <h1> > Whoami 🧠</h1>
 <p>My name is Henry Morgan (not to be confused with Captain Morgan 🏴‍☠️).<br>I enjoy coding and learning to code in multiple areas of study in Computer Science.
 I continue coding practice by using <a href="https://www.freecodecamp.org/henatic/">freeCodeCamp</a> and <a href="https://leetcode.com/u/henatic/">LeetCode</a>! 💻</p>
 <p>I am a motivated problem solver and strong communicator looking to prove my value, and I look for an opportunity to advance and expand my current skillset.
-I'd also like to earn a masters degree in Computer Science and/or Software Engineering.
-Lately, I have been considering graduate programs at a variety of universities.</p>
+I'd also like to earn a masters degree in Computer Science and Software Engineering.
+In September, I'll begin my Masters of Science at University of Washington Bothell.</p>
 <h2>Work Experience 🕴️ (Currently open to work!)</h2>
 <h3>Nylex.net, Inc.: September 2022 - November 2024</h3>
 <p>I worked for <a href="https://www.nylex.net/">Nylex.net</a> as an Automation Technician.
 My job was to work on projects for clients and the company using software engineering practices.
 My most notable project during this position is the Project/Promo Initiation (See Projects section for more info).</p>